solarsnake/coveralls-demo-ruby/README.md

 end
 ```

-Notice that right now, only one of the methods in `ClassOne` are being tested.
+Notice that right now, only one of the two methods in `ClassOne` is being tested.

 ## Running tests for the first time